-It is the mission of the Robert Louis Stevenson Museum to connect the human experience with the works and times of Stevenson.
+The Robert Louis Stevenson Museum is a unique opportunity to experience the largest collection of Stevensoniana on public display in the world.
 As a community resource, both locally and globally, dedicated to connecting people with Stevenson, his works, and his legacy to literature.

 The Robert Louis Stevenson Museum opened its doors to the public on 14 December 1969.
 It was the physical realization of a dream of one of America’s foremost bibliophiles, Norman H. Strouse.
 As a young man, Mr. Strouse came across John Henry Nash’s fine press first edition of The Silverado Squatters, read it with enthusiasm, visited the site of the Silverado bunkhouse, and became an ardent Stevenson collector.